A Travel Price Comparison for United States of America Columbus vs. Chattanooga for Vacations, Tours, and Honeymoons

 Which is Bigger, Columbus or Chattanooga?

-Columbus is bigger, and its population is about 4.7 times larger than the population of Chattanooga.
-When comparing the population of Columbus vs. Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Columbus has a larger population, and is about 5 times larger than the population of Chattanooga.
+When comparing the sizes of Columbus and Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Columbus or Chattanooga?